 This approach means you don’t have to spend time scrolling through your emails, get excited you’ve got a new lead and end up deleting it.
 You won’t have to deal with the disappointment of attracting another bad lead.

-Where inbound requires takes long time to produce good content, outbound sales does not get effected by this problem; you send the emails out instead.
+Where inbound requires takes long time to produce good content, outbound sales does not get affected by this problem: you send the communique (emails, articles or cold calls) whenever you see fit.

 After enough replies, you will be able to get a sense of how this service or product will do if it becomes available to the wider market.